w-lfpup/wctk-js/docs/events.md

 The `Events` controller can participate in web component lifecycle methods.

-In the example below the `connected` property is not included.
+In the example below, the `connected` property is not included.
 It has a fallback value of `false`.

 So the `Events` controller should be connected during the component's lifecycle methods: